vananhngt/data-analyst-portfolio/README.md

 #### Customer Insights & Operational Analytics with SQL

-- **Goal:** Analyze customer behavior, film rentals, and staff/store performance using SQL techniques on a real-world database schema.
+- **Goal:** Analyze customer behavior, film rentals, and staff/store performance on a real-world database schema.

 - **Description:** This project involved analyzing a relational film rental database to uncover insights into customer behavior, rental trends, staff performance, and genre popularity.
-Through a series of structured SQL queries, we applied techniques such as joins, common table expressions (CTEs), aggregations, filters, and window functions to answer real-world business questions.
+Through a series of structured SQL queries, we applied techniques such as joins, common table expressions (CTEs), aggregations, filters, and window functions to answer common business questions.
 Key focus areas included identifying each customer's most-watched genre, evaluating which staff members generated the most rentals, and determining top-performing films by store.

 - **Skills / Tools Used:** SQL (PostgreSQL syntax), CTEs, subqueries, joins